shagun-srivastav/Data-Cleaning/Covid Data Exploration/README.md

 Data exploration of Covid data set using SQL

-Data set can be found [here](https://ourworldindata.org/covid-deaths)
+The data set can be found [here](https://ourworldindata.org/covid-deaths).